Sfax Governorate

-Sfax (ولاية صفاقس Wilāya Ṣafāqis; Gouvernorat de Sfax) is one of the governorates of Tunisia.
+Sfax (ولاية صفاقس; Gouvernorat de Sfax) is one of the governorates of Tunisia.
 The governorate has a population of 1,047,468 (2024) and an area of 7,545 km^{2}.
 Its capital is Sfax.
 It is along the east coast of Tunisia, and includes the Kerkennah Islands.

 Administrative divisions

 The following sixteen municipalities are located in Sfax Governorate:

 The largest airport in the region is the Sfax–Thyna International Airport.

 The area code for telephoning to the Sfax governorate is 30.